Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Launcher.md

 ## Wildlander and Antiviruses

-Several Antivirus programs are known to cause issues with launching list, Some cause issues with Wabbajack itself, others with running the list once installed.
+Several Anti-virus programs are known to cause issues with launching list, Some cause issues with Wabbajack itself, others with running the list once installed.

-If you are experiencing problems running Wabbajack such as the exe being deleted or no progress during the installation phase, try adding your Wabbajack folder (where the executable is located) and your selected modlist installation location to exclusions in your antivirus of choice.
+If you are experiencing problems running Wabbajack such as the exe being deleted or no progress during the installation phase, try adding your Wabbajack folder (where the executable is located) and your selected modlist installation location to exclusions in your anti-virus of choice.
 Find out how to via [Here](https://lmgtfy.app/?q=how+to+add+exclusions+to+antivirus)

 {: .warning}
-If you're using a 3rd party antivirus (such as AVG, Avast, BitDefender, Webroot, Kaspersky, Norton, McAfee etc.) it's likely that adding the folders to exclusions will not be enough and you may need to disable or uninstall your 3rd party AV as they can incorrectly mark files like usvfs_proxy_x86.exe (required for MO2), The launcher or SKSE itself as a virus.
+If you're using a 3rd party anti-virus (such as AVG, Avast, BitDefender, Webroot, Kaspersky, Norton, McAfee etc.) it's likely that adding the folders to exclusions will not be enough and you may need to disable or uninstall your 3rd party AV as they can incorrectly mark files like usvfs_proxy_x86.exe (required for MO2), The launcher or SKSE itself as a virus.

 We recommend doing so anyway as Windows Defender is likely much better at stopping threats, according to data from [av-test.org](https://www.av-test.org/en/antivirus/home-windows/).

-For Specific issues with individual Antivirus software, Please see below.
+For Specific issues with individual Anti-virus software, Please see below.

 ### Bitdefender

 {: .highlight}
 > It does not like Wabbajack's Downgrading routine and can cause corruption, preventing the game to launch.

->
-> 1. Disable Bitdefender
+ 1. Disable Bitdefender
-> 1. Delete game-files\Stock game
+ 1. Delete game-files\Stock game
-> 1. Reinstall Wildlander from wabbajack, choosing Overwrite installation and wait for install to complete.
+ 1. Reinstall Wildlander from Wabbajack, choosing Overwrite installation and wait for install to complete.
-> 1. you should now be able to launch.
+ 1. you should now be able to launch.

 {: .highlight}
 > It causes crashes to desktop while saving.

->
-> Recommendations: Disable Bitdefender during Wabbajack install.
+Recommendations: Disable Bitdefender during Wabbajack install.
 Apply the following fixes after install to prevent crash on save
-> 1. Easy solution - Turn off Advance Threat Defense when playing Wildlander
+ 1. Easy solution - Turn off Advance Threat Defense when playing Wildlander

->
-> Or
+ Or

->
-> 1. proper Solutions - Add a ADT exception for Wildlander\game-files\Stock Game\SkyrimSE.exe
+ 1. proper Solutions - Add a ADT exception for Wildlander\game-files\Stock Game\SkyrimSE.exe
-> 1. If you also have "Ransomware Remediation" on Add Wildlander\game-files\ModOrganizer.exe
+ 1. If you also have "Ransom-ware Remediation" on Add Wildlander\game-files\ModOrganizer.exe

 ---